dodona-edu/universal-judge/README.md

 - Strijbol, N., Van Petegem, C., Maertens, R., Sels, B., Scholliers, C., Dawyndt, P., & Mesuere, B. (2023).
 TESTed—An educational testing framework with language-agnostic test suites for programming exercises.
 SoftwareX, 22, 101404. [doi:10.1016/j.softx.2023.101404](https://doi.org/10.1016/j.softx.2023.101404)

+> [!IMPORTANT]
+> The documentation below is intended for running TESTed as a standalone tool.
+> If you are looking to create exercises for Dodona, we have [more suitable documentation available](https://docs.dodona.be/nl/guides/exercises/).

 ## Installing TESTed

 TESTed is implemented in Python, but has various dependencies for its language-specific modules.